Adaptively Robust LLM Monitoring via Activation Watermarking: Threat Model

 \section{Threat Model}

-We consider a provider deploying an LLM $\mathcal{M}$ that may still produce harmful outputs under adversarial or jailbreak prompting, despite alignment.
-The provider controls training and deployment, can fine-tune the model, and deploys a detector $D_k(\pi,x) \in \{0,1\}$ parameterized by a secret key $k$ that is not revealed to users.
+We consider LLM providers like OpenAI, TogetherAI or Openrouter who host LLMs and want to detect misuse (\eg users generating online spam).
+The provider controls the deployment of an LLM $\hat{M}$ which may differ\footnote{For example, when the base model is quantized or fine-tuned.} from its base model $M$, and uses a detector $D_k(\pi,x) \in \{0,1\}$ parameterized by a secret key $k$ not revealed to users.
 The provider specifies a safety policy with labeled data and aims to detect policy-violating outputs at low false positive rates.

-\tit{Attacker's Capabilities and Goals} The attacker has black-box API access and may issue up to $N$ queries to the model, where we consider $N$ to be unbounded.\footnote{We assume the attacker can make arbitrarily many queries.} These queries may include arbitrary jailbreak strategies, and we assume the provider does not filter or restrict inputs before they reach the model.
-We consider \emph{adaptive} attackers who know the monitoring algorithm but not the secret key $k$ (formalized in \Cref{sec:method:adaptive}).
-The attacker's goal is to construct a sequence of prompts $\pi_1, \dots, \pi_N$ such that at least one response $x_t \in \mathcal{H}$ (harmful) is elicited while remaining undetected across all queries, i.e., $D_k(\pi_t, x_t) = 0$ for all $t \in \{1, \dots, N\}$.